shaunencarnacion/hello-world/README.md

 First test repository
 Good afternoon!

-This is a test program built ib GitHub.
+This is a test program built in GitHub.